chik0di/IMDb-Data-Pipeline-and-Analysis/README.md

 - *Crawler Complete*
 - Remember *Athena* sent me to *S3* to create a bucket and eventually a Crawler on *Glue*
 - I returned to *Athena* and set up the db (It was automatically chosen for me)
-- I ran the *Crawler* 3 times so the 5 imdb entites appeared 3 times each making it a total of 15 tables.
+- I ran the *Crawler* 3 times so the 5 imdb entites appeared 3 times each, making it a total of 15 tables.
-- I DROPped unwanted tables directly from the query editor in Athena
+- I DROPped unwanted tables directly from the query editor in Athena. hehe.
+- I ran other queries and directly from the editor and answered business questions.
+-